kimchicecream/babbl/scratch.md

-## wed night notes
+## sat night notes

-# found to do

-response.ok error handling in the store reducers
+when i click away from the